powerlesbian/my-app/README.md

+# From the Create React App:  The Tic Tack Toe

+This project was created follwing the React tutorial to create a tic tack toe 9 squares game: https://reactjs.org/tutorial/tutorial.htm

-# Getting Started with Create React App
+Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).